skr3178/isaac-launchable/README.md

 - Isaac Lab pre-installed
 - Isaac Sim pre-installed
 - an Omniverse Kit App Streaming client, based on the [web-viewer-sample](https://github.com/NVIDIA-Omniverse/web-viewer-sample) project.

-Through this project, users can interact with Isaac Sim and Isaac Lab purely from a web browser, with one tab running Visual Studio Code and terminal commands such as headless Isaac Sim instances, and another tab representing the Kit App Streaming and user interface for Isaac Sim.

 ## Quickstart Guide
 This guide will get you started with a Visual Studio Code instance with Isaac Lab preinstalled, and an in-browser user interface provided by Kit App Streaming.